Sleep tight and don’t let the bed bugs bite… remember that saying?

 Spray Tank

-• There’s a quick shut-off valve, so you can carry the tank everywhere while keeping at least one hand free and delivering a constant flow of the solution.
+- There’s a quick shut-off valve.
+You can carry the tank everywhere while keeping at least one hand free.
+It delivers a constant flow of the solution.

 Reusable Heavy Duty Work Gloves